lucent-mc/docs/content/02 Packs/1. Lucent Optimizations/index.md

 ## List of Mods (abridged)

-Find a comprehensive list of mods included with Lucent Optimizations [Lucent Optimizations - Content](Content.md).
+Find a comprehensive list of mods included with Lucent Optimizations [Content](Content.md).

 - [[Entity Culling]]
 - [[FerriteCore]]